 Bonita Creek is a south-flowing tributary to the Gila River that originates in the highlands on the San Carlos Apache Reservation.
 The total perennial length of Bonita Creek is approximately 18.8 miles (Turner and List 2007).
 The majority of the 14-mile stretch from the reservation boundary to the Gila River confluence is within federal land managed by the BLM.
 The topography of the upper portion of the drainage is characterized as a broad alluvial valley, while much of the stream channel on BLM land is dominated by steep canyon walls with widths narrowed to approximately 50 feet in some locations (BLM 2007).
 The City of Stafford has an infiltration gallery dike across the streambed at approximately 6.3 miles upstream from the Gila River confluence (BLM and AGFD 2009).
 A U.S. Bureau of Reclamation fish barrier was built approximately 1.25 miles upstream of the Gila River confluence during the summer of 2008, and stream renovation has been completed between the infiltration gallery dike and the constructed fish barrier.
-Large beaver complexes existed in the stream prior to the stream renovation work, but they were removed.
-However, a considerable amount of large pool habitat is still present in this portion of the stream.
+Large beaver complexes still exist in the stream for the purpose of providing resiliency to Bonita Creek and a considerable amount of large pool habitat is present in this portion of the stream.
 Bonita Creek upstream of the fish barrier currently is managed as a native-only fishery (U.S. Bureau of Reclamation 2010).